Age of consent in North America: El Salvador

-Art.
-164.- El que tuviere acceso carnal por vía vaginal o anal con persona mayor de quince y menor dieciocho años de edad, prevaliéndose de la superioridad originada por cualquier relación, será sancionado con prisión de seis a doce años.

-Approximate translation: Art.
-164. "Anyone who has vaginal or anal intercourse with a person over fifteen and under eighteen years of age, relying on the superiority arising from any relationship, shall be punished with imprisonment from six to twelve years."

 Greenland (Denmark)

 The laws of Denmark, where applicable, apply.
 See Ages of consent in Europe#Denmark.

 Grenada

 The age of consent in Grenada is 16.
 Penalties are 30 years' imprisonment if the victim is less than 14, and 15 years' imprisonment if the victim is 14 or 15 years of age.

 Guatemala

 In Guatemala, as of 2020, the age of consent is 14, regardless of sexual orientation and/or gender.
 The Law against Sexual Violence, Exploitation, and Trafficking in Persons was passed in February 2009, and provides sentences ranging from 13 to 24 years in prison, depending on the young persons age, for sex with a minor.

 Haiti

 The age of consent in Haiti is 18.

 Honduras

 In Honduras, the age of consent is considered to be 14.

 Article 142.
 The stupor of a person older than fourteen (14) and under eighteen (18) years taking advantage of trust, hierarchy or authority, is punishable by six (6) to eight (8) years of imprisonment.
 When rape is committed by deception is punishable by five (5) to seven (7) years of imprisonment.

 Article 143.
 The sexual intercourse with parents or children, brothers, or relationship between adopter and adopted, with stepparent, when the victim is over eighteen (18) years constitutes the crime of incest, will be punished with four (4) to six (6) years of imprisonment and shall proceed under complaint by the injured party or his legal representative.
 When the victim is older than fourteen (14) and under eighteen (18) years, the penalty shall be increased in a medium (1/2).

 Article 144.
 Whoever for sexual character and by force, intimidation or deceit abducts or retains a person shall be punished by imprisonment of four (4) to six (6) years.
 When the victim of this crime is a person under eighteen (18) years of age, it is punishable with the penalty prescribed in the preceding paragraph increased by half (1/2).